jasonawant/documentation/source/docs/articles/sites/migrate/importing-a-large-site.md

 ---
 title: Migrating to Pantheon: Manual Site Import
-description: Learn how to import a Drupal or WordPress site into Pantheon outside of the Dashboard
+description: Learn how to import a Drupal or WordPress site into Pantheon outside of the Dashboard.
-category:
-  - getting-started
-  - developing
 keywords: import, importing site, pantheon, new site, large site, distro, upstream
 ---

 When to use Manual Site Import:

 * **Large Site Archives**: If a site archive is greater than the automated import limits (100MB for direct file upload or 500MB for URL upload).
-* **Custom Upstream**: Site should receive updates based on an upstream other than vanilla Drupal or WordPress (e.g Panopoly, or your agency's customized WordPress)
+* **Custom Upstream**: Site should receive updates based on an upstream other than vanilla Drupal or WordPress (e.g Panopoly, or your agency's customized WordPress).

-If your existing site is based on vanilla Drupal or WordPress and has smaller site archives you can follow this article, but you might prefer [automated import](/docs/articles/sites/migrate/#import-archives).
+If your existing site is based on vanilla Drupal or WordPress and has smaller site archives, follow the instructions below or use [automated import](/docs/articles/sites/migrate/#import-archives).

 ## Requirements